Frequently Asked Questions

 Recognized as one of Canada’s top entrepreneurial cities, Kelowna has the third largest technology sector in British Columbia, and is poised for further growth.
-The city’s low business tax rate, high quality of life, central regional location, Fortune 100 organizations, world-class academic institutions, thriving arts and cultural scene, and busy international airport, make it attractive to entrepreneurs and investors, and an ideal home for the Okanagan Centre for Innovation.
+The city’s low business tax rate, high quality of life, central regional location, Fortune 100 organizations, world-class academic institutions, thriving arts and cultural scene, and busy international airport, make it attractive to entrepreneurs and investors, and an ideal home for the Innovation Centre.

 Who is behind the project?

 The Innovation Centre was conceived by a diverse group of entrepreneurs and community leaders, including representatives from private industry, Okanagan College, UBC, Accelerate Okanagan and the Central Okanagan Economic Development Commission, all of whom share a desire to leverage and extend the region’s success by building Canada’s most innovative, creative and entrepreneurial technology community.

 The Innovation Centre will offer commercial space through the for-profit Kelowna Sustainable Innovation Group, as well as public space and services to startup and early-stage companies, community members, non-profits, and social enterprises through the non-profit Kelowna Innovation Society.